brennacodes/enigma/README.md

     `ruby ./lib/decrypt.rb encrypt.txt decrypted.txt`

-> If you want to use specific decryption key and date, type the at the end of the command above (the format should be similar to the encryption command with key and date arguments)
+> If you want to use a specific decryption key and date, type the at the end of the command above (the format should be similar to the encryption command with key and date arguments)

 > The encrypted or decrypted message can be found in the corresponding text file